bfrancom/benfran.com/_pages/recruiters.md

 If you want someone will do the bare minimum, and only react to problems, you'll need to go bark up a different tree.
 But, if you want someone who is:

 * A great and thoughtful leader
-* Constantly thinking and finding ways of how to improve themselves, their work, and others
+* Constantly thinking of ways to improve themselves, their work, and help others do the same
 * Increasing business value (and $Millions per year) through automation, availability, reducing risk, optimizing business processes, and increasing customer satisfaction through technology....

 Then look no further!
 I can be contacted via [e-mail](mailto:recruit@benfran.com).